ropitz/dataarc-demo/docs/Include-Data-and-Combinators.rst

 ==============================

 .. note::
    This procedure is meant to aid the incorporation of data into the set of Jupyter Notebooks that are supported for mapping ventures.
-The data included via this procedure **will not** be uploaded to the main DataARC catalog for dissemination on the AR platform.
+The data included via this procedure **will not** be uploaded to the main DataArc catalog for dissemination on the AR platform.

 To add a dataset to the visualization tool, **you will need to be signed into your GitHub account.**